alexlafroscia/__stencil-react-typescript-compatibility-bug/README.md

 # Stencil + React Typescript Compatibility Bug

-I originally intended to make this repo a reproduction of [`stencil/core#827`](https://github.com/ionic-team/stencil/issues/827) but ended up running into additional issues, which it is also a reproduction for.
+I originally intended to make this repo a reproduction of [`stencil/core#827`](https://github.com/ionic-team/stencil/issues/827) but ended up running into additional issues, so it is also a reproduction of [`stencil/core#927`](https://github.com/ionic-team/stencil/issues/973) as well.

 ## Running